Psychological Safety Toolkit

 What Is Psychological Safety?

-Psychological safety means you can show up, speak up, mess up — and still belong.
+Psychological safety means you can show up, speak up, screw up, and still belong.

-When people feel safe, they’ll challenge assumptions, try new things, and flag problems early.
-They won’t play small to stay safe.
+When people feel safe, they challenge assumptions before they calcify, experiment with new ideas, and surface problems early.
+They stop playing small just to stay safe and that’s where innovation lives.

 Keep reading below if you want the toolkit: